Electrolytic process

 An electrolytic process is the use of electrolysis industrially to refine metals or compounds at a high purity and low cost.
 Some examples are the Hall-Héroult process used for aluminium, or the production of hydrogen from water.

+Overview

 Electrolysis is usually done in bulk using hundreds of sheets of metal connected to an electric power source.
-In the production of copper, these pure sheets of copper are used as starter material for the cathodes, and are then lowered into a solution such as copper sulphate with the large anodes that are cast from impure (97% pure) copper.
+In the production of copper, these pure sheets of copper are used as starter material for the cathodes, and are then lowered into a solution such as copper sulfate with the large anodes that are cast from impure (97% pure) copper.
 The copper from the anodes is electroplated on to the cathodes, while any impurities settle to the bottom of the tank.
 This forms cathodes of 99.999% pure copper.